Japanese cormorant

-The Japanese cormorant (Phalacrocorax capillatus), also known as Temminck's cormorant, is a cormorant native to the east Palearctic.
+The Japanese cormorant (Phalacrocorax capillatus), also known as Temminck's cormorant, is a species of cormorant native to coastal areas of the east Palearctic.

-It is migratory, and has been observed to dive to significant depths for food.

-It has a black body with a white throat and cheeks and a partially yellow bill.
-Juveniles are plainer and browner, typically so for a cormorant.
-It is one of the larger cormorants, somewhat similar in size to the great cormorant.
-They measure 81 to 92 cm in length with a wingspan of 152 cm and may weigh 2.3 to 3.55 kg.
+The species has a black body with a white throat and cheeks and a partially yellow bill.
+Juveniles are plainer and browner in appearance.
+It is one of the larger cormorants and is comparable in size to the great cormorant.
+Adults measure 81 to 92 cm in length with a wingspan of around 152 cm, and may weigh 2.3 to 3.55 kg.